-FarApp matches customers on orders to existing customer records in NetSuite by name, company name, and email.
+FarApp matches customers on orders to existing customer records in NetSuite by company name or name and email.
 This ensures that FarApp doesn’t match to the incorrect customer record.
-If FarApp finds multiple customers that match by name, company name, and email, FarApp will create an additional customer record and append a unique string to the customer name.
-It’s important to make sure that you don’t have duplicate customer records in NetSuite so that FarApp doesn’t create additional duplicates.
+If FarApp finds multiple customers that match by company name or name, and email FarApp will match to the oldest (by created date) customer record.
+It’s important to make sure that you don’t have duplicate customer records in NetSuite to avoid confusion regarding which customer FarApp will post against.
 Before you proceed with your integration you’ll want to find and merge your duplicate customer records in NetSuite.

 To Find Your Duplicate Customer Records

 - In NetSuite, navigate to Lists > Mass Update > Entity Duplicate Resolution.

 - From here, you can search matching records and resolve many duplicates in a single operation.

 - Click Edit next to the name of the customer whose record will serve as the source customer.

 - This is the customer record that will be merged into the target customer record.
 This customer record will be deleted during the merge process.